The ultimate guide to the different types of rugs, including the best types of rug weaves, materials, and styles for your decorating needs.

 They also tend to be extra soft to the touch when stepped on.

 Stay away from art silk as much as possible.
-This type of rug is usually a blend of two or more materials that aims but fails to mimic the look and feel of a genuine silk rug.
+This type is usually a blend of two or more materials that aim but fail to mimic the look and feel of a genuine silk.

 Moreover, art silk has lower quality and durability compared to real silk but because it has a bit of sheen, it can cost quite unreasonably high depending on the store that offers them.